chetannada/DevFoundry/README.md

 ## 🌻 Projects

 DevFoundry hosts a growing collection of hands-on machine coding projects originally built with **React.js**, now evolving to support multiple stacks.
-Each project includes source code and live demos, offering developers a practical way to explore UI workflows, modular architecture, and real-world problem solving.
+Each build includes source code and live demos, offering developers a practical way to explore UI workflows, modular architecture, and real-world problem solving.

 Whether you're refining your frontend skills or contributing full-stack features, these projects are designed to help you forge your craft through experience.